anmolchawla/Data-Visualization---Introduction-to-Stastics-in-R/ASSIGNMENT.md

 - Homework repository must be updated before the start of next class
 - Commits after the submission deadline will not be considered unless requested
 - Late policy: 10% of total available points per each 24-hour late; duration less than 24 hours counts as one whole 24-hour
-- Homework is expected to work in: Safari AND Chrome (Mac), Edge AND Chrome (Windows), Firefox AND Chrome (Linux)

-## Important Note from Graders

-Homework will sometime be assessed on Linux systems which use case-sensitive filesystem by default.
-Ensure that you use the same case when referring to files in web pages.
-For example, if an image tag refers to `myFile.png` but the actual filename is `myfile.png`, the image will not appear on the web page in Linux systems.
-We will deduct points if this happens.
-Use [Visual Studio Code HTML path completion feature](https://code.visualstudio.com/updates/v1_21#_html-path-completion) and/or double-check filenames to avoid this problem.